jidongxiao/networksecurity/labs/dns/README.md

-## Local DNS Cache Poisoning Attack
+## Local DNS Attack

 ### Requirement

-In this lab, you will poison the cache of a local DNS server, and thus affect clients who rely on this DNS server.
-More specifically, we want clients who access www.cnn.com go to fakenews.com.
+In this lab, you will send forged DNS responses to a victim client such that the client who visits www.cnn.com will now go to fakenews.com.

 ### Setup